-The Company's OfficeTeam division, which commenced operations in 1991, places temporary and permanent office and administrative personnel, ranging from word processors to office managers.
-OfficeTeam operates in much the same fashion as the Accountemps and Robert Half divisions.
+The Company's OfficeTeam division, which commenced operations in 1991, places temporary and full-time office and administrative personnel, ranging from word processors to office managers.
+OfficeTeam operates in much the same fashion as the Accountemps and Robert Half Finance & Accounting divisions.